Victor-Morel/iSecChalmers/content/authors/askarov/_index.md

 ---
 # Display name
-title: Katja Tuma
+title: Aslan Askarov
-name: Katja
+name: Aslan
-lastName: Tuma
+lastName: Askarov

+# Is this the primary user of the site?
+superuser: false
 # Enter webpage to your profile
 webpage: ""